Danielvermel/technical-tests/README.md

 #### Technical Test 2

-he goal is to build out a prototype for a handy jumplinks component that can be used to anchor users to specific sections in the page (see [video](https://bitbucket.org/numiko/technical-test-2-jumplinks-component/src/master/Sticky-Jumplinks.mp4) for basic example of how it should function).
+The goal is to build out a prototype for a handy jumplinks component that can be used to anchor users to specific sections in the page (see [video](https://bitbucket.org/numiko/technical-test-2-jumplinks-component/src/master/Sticky-Jumplinks.mp4) for basic example of how it should function).

-##### Requirements
+#### Requirements

 - Open the jump links navigation to see the set of links that they can 'jumplink' down to.
 - On clicking those links it will anchor the page down to that section.